 Israel for traveling-Israel is a small country on the shores of the Mediterranean Sea.
 It attracts many tourists from Russia, but mostly those who come on organized tours.
 In my opinion, in vain.
 In Israel, it’s easy to travel on your own.

 The country is small in territory and population (about 7 million people), but rich in historical monuments and natural attractions.
-The ideal time for a trip in spring and autumn.
+The ideal time for a trip is spring and autumn.
 In summer it is hot and dry, in winter it rains and it is cold.
+For those considering visiting this lovely place, it might be worth booking onto some holy land tours to really experience Israel and its religious sites.
 Israel is a country where there has been a mixture of different cultures and religions, which is why there is an extremely motley population, and sometimes, walking along the streets, you feel yourself in a living museum.

 1. Israel for traveling: Walk through the Old City of Jerusalem